heykathl/boris-bikes2/README.md

 3. When the installation completes, run `bundle`

 ## Features
--Displays available bikes in a docking station
+*Displays available bikes in a docking station
--Can release and dock bikes
+*Can release and dock bikes
--Reporting whether a bike is working or not
+*Reporting whether a bike is working or not
--Ensuring that bikes can be docked at a docking station where there is available capacity
+*Ensuring that bikes can be docked at a docking station where there is available capacity

 ## Tests
 There are a series of tests which can be run with the following (from the directory):